Project

 2) Nearly fully verifying: Additionally checks that rules are followed.
 Works in combination with fishermen - a kind of whistleblowers which broadcast fraud proofs if they see something fishy going on.
 The concept (by Gavin) was first mentioned here and is explained in greater detail in the Polkadot Paper (section 4.4).

-#60 Updated by didi almost 7 years ago
+#60 Updated by didi over 7 years ago

 Consensus algos